 But that of course, was just a movie.
 What about reality?

 Although every karateka will readily admit that there is no such thing as a “no can defence” set of moves that gives you an invisible shield of invulnerability, you’d never know it judging how they talk about how their style is so much better than everyone else’s.
-But regardless of the style, karate is not the unstoppable art many of it’s followers proselytize.
+Trash talking other styles is practically a requirement.

 I’ve been in karate tournaments.
 I’ve even won a few.
-But one thing you can never, ever train into someone is experience.
+But one thing you can never, ever train into someone is that natural fighting instinct.
 Daniel can wax the car and sand the floor until his arms are instinctive blocking machines, it just doesn’t matter.
 The second an experienced fighter gives you the poker face and proceeds to fold you in half it’s game over.

 There are guys who train all their lives and who are extremely good, yet never win a tournament.
 Ever.
 If you’re not born with the natural instinct of a fighter then experience shows one rarely can attain such skills outside of a hardcore military environment.